 This new stack represents the most significant development in data engineering of the last five years.
 They may not seem as exciting as technologies that solve scale and latency on the bleeding-edge of data science, but these “meat-and-potatoes” technologies solve a much broader problem: They make analytics accessible to everyone.

-I used to joke with a former coworker, who was notorious for both loving to take bets and being terrible at winning them, that he was always thirty minutes from broke.
+I used to joke with a former coworker that he was always thirty minutes from "broke."
 Today's businesses, even those short on time and people, are now in a similar, albeit far more positive, situation: Data engineer or not, regardless of what analytics infrastructure you have or haven't built, you're only ever thirty minutes from answers.

-So don't let the idea of starting keep you from actually starting.
-The first technical hurdles in analytics have never been lower.
-And the sooner you get over them, the sooner you can get to work building an analytical decision-making culture.
+The first technical hurdles in analytics have never been lower, so don't let the idea of starting keep you from actually starting.
+The sooner you get over them, the sooner you can get to work building an analytical decision-making culture.